- Children Diagnosed With Cancer: Financial and Insurance Issues

 It can be hard to keep track of the bills, letters, claim forms, and other papers that start flowing into your home after a child is diagnosed with cancer.
 But keeping careful records of medical bills, insurance claims, and payments helps families better manage their money and lower their stress levels.
 Some families already have a system for tracking their finances and records and only need to expand it and create new files.
 Others may have to come up with a plan to handle all of the paperwork.
 One method is to keep a simple notebook with tabs for each month.
 It’s an easy way to track bills, insurance, Explanation of Benefits forms, and payments.

 Record-keeping is also important for those who wish to take advantage of the deductions available in filing itemized tax returns.
 The Internal Revenue Service (IRS) has information and free publications about tax exemptions for cancer treatment expenses (see “To learn more”).
-The rules change from time to time, so the IRS is the best source of current information.
+The rules change from time to time, so the IRS is the best source of timely information.

 Records to keep